 If the presentations are for personal use, you can opt for the free platforms we have compiled throughout the article.

-On the other hand, if you need music for commercial PowerPoint presentations, you should opt for paid platforms such as Epidemic Sound, Envato Elements, or Artlist.
+On the other hand, if you need music for commercial PowerPoint presentations, you should opt for paid platforms such as Epidemic Sound or Artlist.

 - How to download any kind of copyright-free music for YouTube?